 This work is in part evaluative, and in part through investigating the effect of these tools in practice.
 Within this we are also seek to explore new ideas for tools that could make processes both more effective and more transparent and accountable.

-EU Sanctions Watch is the first database of persons subject to EU anti-corruption (misappropriation) sanctions.
+Sanctions Watch is an updated version of our original tool – EU Sanctions Watch – and is a database of persons subject to anti-corruption sanctions across the world.
 It documents the people under these sanctions and analyses sanctions as a tool against corruption.

 Sanctioning Kleptocrats is an assessment of EU Misappropriation Sanctions, their utility and their drawbacks.
 It also provides a range of options that could be considered to improve the EU’s response.